Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding: Theoretical Analysis

 \section{Theoretical Analysis}

-We provide a new interpretation for our metric, $\mathbf{D}_l(\mathcal{P}_{\text{VT}},F_{\theta})-\mathbf{D}_l(\mathcal{P}_{\text{T}},F_{\theta})$, that locates VIP (Theorem~\ref{thm:info}) and how we can practically employ the expected representation distance (Theorem~\ref{thm:hdiv}) through theoretical analyses.
+Next, we introduce a new interpretation for our measure, $\mathbf{D}_l(\mathcal{P}_{\text{VT}},F_{\theta})-\mathbf{D}_l(\mathcal{P}_{\text{T}},F_{\theta})$, that locates VIP (Theorem~\ref{thm:info}) and discuss how we can practically employ the expected representation distance (Theorem~\ref{thm:hdiv}) through theoretical analyses.
 All the proofs and an additional theorem that justifies the use of our empirical representation distance (Lemma~\ref{thm:testat:apdx}) are given in Appendix~\ref{apdx:sec:thm}.